 If you own neither edition, I feel like I can say without hesitation that you should go for the new second edition.
 Between the refined aesthetic and gameplay tweaks, there’s a lot of improvement.
 While you might currently (February ’21) be able to find the original and its expansions for cheaper, that may become less true as time goes on, and you’ll lock yourself out of any future expansions.
 However, I still consider the original game a 10/10 game as well, and I’m not sure I can honestly recommend you put the money into upgrading if you’re happy with what you have.

-Bottom Line: Go for the second edition if you haven’t plunked down the first edition already.
+Bottom Line: Go for the second edition if you haven’t bought the first edition already.

 My take on 7 Wonders: Leaders is mostly the same as it was in 2011.
 This expansion adds Leader cards that are drafted in a “pre-game” draft, and then players can add one Leader to their tableau before each age.
 The problem is that you are forced to telegraph your plans: pick a Science leader before Age I, and players will hate draft the Science cards, for example.
 It can force you down certain paths before Age I even begins, but I prefer drafting to be much more open-ended.

 However, in the past few years, I have come to value this expansion much more than before.
 While it might make an experienced player feel “pigeonholed,” it could also allow new players to find a focus amidst a sea of options.
 That same crowd will appreciate that this expansion isn’t full of extra tokens and new boards, unlike all of the other expansions.
 Let’s keep it a card game, please!
 I also really enjoy how crazy high scores can get with these strong and unique card effects.
 Lastly, because Leaders kind of does its own thing in its own phase, it integrates fairly easily with all other expansions.